BryanKoo/Tantan-Vocab/README.md

 # Tantan-Vocab
 Project folder for Tantan Vocabulary~

-## Checkout the Wiki page!!
+Check the Wiki page!!